h5bp/Front-end-Developer-Interview-Questions/README.md

 **Answer: `2`**
 ####[[⬆]](#toc) <a name='java'>Java Questions:</a>

-What is the output of this code?
+*Question: What is the output of this code?*
 ```Java
 int i = 012;
 i++;